deco-cx/deconfig/README.md

 # Dynamic edge configuration management

-`deconfig` is an **edge-native** deno configuration management framework for building edge applications that can be safely and dynamically configured at runtime, without a redeploy.
+`deconfig` is an **edge-native** deno configuration management framework for building deno applications that can be safely and dynamically configured at runtime, without a redeploy.

-Developers integrate `deconfig` to allow business users to change the configuration of distributed edge systems independently, with full auditability and rollback capability.
+Developers may use `deconfig` to allow business users to change the behavior of distributed edge systems with autonomy, while retaining full auditability and rollback capability.

+Start by defining a `configs/` folder inside your deno app with one or more `<config>.ts` files.
+Each file exports a `config domain`, a typed value which determines the format of saved configuration, as well as validation and pre-processing rules.
+A domain may contain unlimited `config instances`, each with different `keys` and `values`.
+They can be `active` or not, which determines their visibility in default queries.

+While `config domains` are bound to the repository's lifecycle and require a deploy to change, `config instances` are saved in the database and can be altered in realtime, with changes reflecting instantly on your running edge application thanks to Deno Deploy's [`BroadcastChannel` API](https://deno.com/deploy/docs/runtime-broadcast-channel).

+In essence, you would use `deconfig` to store, in-memory, all of the configuration data that your application needs, and to immediately propagate configuration changes to all running isolates, while storing a detailed audit of config changes.

-To run deconfig you need two services:
+To use deconfig you need two services:

-- A running `deno` application (we recommend using [deno deploy](https://deno.com/deploy)).
+- A running `deno` application that uses the configuration.
-- A running [Supabase](https://supabase.io) database for config storage.
+- A running SQL database for configuration persistence.

-## Use cases

-There are multiple use cases for `deconfig`, for example:

-- **Acess token and secret management**

-  - `deconfig` allows developers to distribute access tokens and secrets to running deno applications without exposing them in source code, while allowing for different tokens to be used in different environments.

-- **Personalization and A/B testing**

-  - `deconfig` allows developers to use configuration to personalize the experience for each user, and measure the impact of each version on user behaviour by tracking the active configurations for each request.

-- **Configuration as code**

-  - `deconfig` allows developers to express strongly-typed schemas for their application configuration using TypeScript.

 ## Getting started

-`deconfig` requires a running [Supabase](https://supabase.io) database to store configuration data with a schema like this:
+`deconfig` requires a SQL database to store configuration data with a schema like this:

 ```typescript
 export interface ConfigInstance<Config> {